-Application performance monitoring (APM) and observability are two closely related approaches to understand and improve your software performance, but they don’t mean the same thing.
+Application performance monitoring (APM) and observability are two closely related approaches to understanding and improving your software performance, but they don’t mean the same thing.
 APM is one of the steps in a well-rounded observability practice that uses dashboards and alerts for known or expected failures.
 Observability is a holistic, dynamic practice to help you understand your complex systems and discover answers to possible issues you haven’t even thought of.
 Observability involves collecting data across multiple layers of software architecture, analyzing it in real-time, and asking questions about that data, tailored to specific signals—so you know what problems to focus on.

 APM provides users with dashboards and alerts to troubleshoot an application’s performance in production.
 These insights are based on known, or expected, system failures—typically related to SRE golden signals—and provide engineers with alerts when pre-defined issues arise, with breadcrumbs and recommendations on how to troubleshoot.